dehaitest/SocketIOChatApp/README.md

 Remember to modify all the code snippets that use this IP address.

 ## Sign up
-Refere to `SignupActivity.java` to implement the sign up function
+Refere to `SignupActivity.java` to implement the sign up function.
+Nothing special.

 ## Login
 Refere to `LoginActivity.java` to implement the sign up function.